LEDNet: Joint Low-light Enhancement and Deblurring in the Dark: LEDNet

 \section{LEDNet}

 We treat the joint task of low-light enhancement (LLE) and deblurring as a non-blind image restoration problem.
-A low-light blurry image $\{x\}$ mainly contains visibility and texture degradations.
-The two degradations are spatially-varying due to local lighting conditions and dynamic scene blurs.
+The low-light blurry images $\{x\}$ contain the mixed degradations of visibility and texture.
+The two type degradations are spatially-varying due to local lighting conditions and dynamic scene blurs.
 To solve this issue, we specially design a network, LEDNet, to map low-light blurry images $\{x\}$ to its corresponding normal-light sharp images $\{y\}$.
-Figure~\ref{fig:pipeline} shows the overall architecture of LEDNet.
-LEDNet is built upon an encoder-decoder architecture with filter adaptive skip connections to solve this joint spatially-varying task.
+As shown in Fig.~\ref{fig:pipeline}, LEDNet is built upon an encoder-decoder architecture with filter adaptive skip connections to solve this joint spatially-varying task.